A Romance of the Redwoods: Plot

 Around the table of a New England parlor are seated friends of the Widow Lawrence.
-What to do with Jenny (Mary Pickford), the only child, is the topic of the conversation.
-Several offer to take the little girl to live with them, when the lawyer announces that the last wish of her mother was that she be sent to her uncle John Lawrence (Winter Hall), who left for the California gold mines two months previous.
+What to do with Jenny, the only child, is the topic of the conversation.
+Several offer to take the little girl to live with them, when the lawyer announces that the last wish of her mother was that she be sent to her uncle John Lawrence, who left for the California gold mines two months previous.
 The idea appeals to Jenny and thus, during the big gold rush of '49, she leaves for California to live with her uncle.
-John Lawrence, the uncle, has been killed by Indians and his body is found by "Black" Brown (Elliot Dexter), a road agent who is being pursued by the sheriff's posse.
+John Lawrence, the uncle, has been killed by Indians and his body is found by "Black" Brown, a road agent who is being pursued by the sheriff's posse.
 Substituting the clothes and papers of the dead man for his own, the bandit passes as a wealthy man from Boston and lives in the little mining camp of "Strawberry Flats."
 In secret, however, he still plies his outlaw trade on stagecoaches and pack trains.
 Jenny arrives at the cabin of "John Lawrence" and begins to straighten things out.
 From her bag, she takes a pair of carpet slippers which she embroidered and with a little card places them on the mantel to surprise her uncle.
 When Jack, as the impostor is known, enters, Jenny asks the whereabouts of her uncle.
 With an evil leer, the bandit advises her that he is her "uncle," and tells her of her uncle's death.
 Later in order to protect herself from the hands of a ruffian, Jenny is compelled to establish herself as the niece of Jack.
 At the cabin, Jack finds the slippers and the card, "With love, from Jenny."
 He begins to realize the sincerity of the little girl.
 Jenny refuses to sleep in the house and is put to bed in the horse shed and the next morning makes the best of things.

 Taking complete charge of the house, she prepares for Jack the first good breakfast he has had for some time and a warm friendship springs up between the two.
 One morning, while cleaning up the cabin, Jenny finds a handkerchief in which are cut two eye holes and suddenly realizes what this man really does.
 In the meantime, one of the miners is robbed while taking a load of gold to the depot to be shipped home.
-In rage, his partner rushes to the saloon to kill the sheriff for not giving the gold proper guard but the sheriff ([link=nm0519227]) draws first and the miner Dick Roland (Raymond Hatton) drops with a bullet through his heart.
+In rage, his partner rushes to the saloon to kill the sheriff for not giving the gold proper guard but the sheriff draws first and the miner Dick Roland drops with a bullet through his heart.
 Jenny connects the robbery with the handkerchief, picks up the letter from his mother to the murdered miner and goes to her cabin where she prepares to leave immediately.